OliveIsLazy/Project-1.3/How to: GitHub.md

   - Red issues are issues that have been solved (closed) and green issues need fixing still (are open).

+Projects, specific goals set for a repo to achieve.

 Pull Request: A notification that a contributor is pushing a commit which needs reviewing before being merged.

 Pulling: The master branch taking in code from a contributor.